CLRM1/CLRM1/README.md

 **Hello 👋, I'm Chris!**

-I'm a Software Developer with a background in tech startups.
+I'm a Product Manager and Software Engineer with a background in tech startups.